 The Barcelona Marathon

-The next edition of the Maratón de Barcelona or the Zurich Marató de Barcelona , the marathon itself and a 10 K run both of which start from and finish at Plaza España with participants gathering along the Av.
+The next edition of the Maratón de Barcelona, or the Zurich Marató de Barcelona as it’s officially known, will be held on March 11th 2018 which also marks its 40th anniversary.
+Nowadays there are in fact two races,, the marathon itself and a 10 K run both of which start from and finish at Plaza España with participants gathering along the Av.
 Reina Cristina between the Plaza and the Font Màgica (Magic Fountain) just in front of the MNAC before the starting gun is sounded at 8.30 a.m.
 Recognised with Bronze Label status by the IAAF (the International Association of International Athletics) the Barcelona marathon meets its strict criteria including the participation of world class athletes, and provision of refreshment stations at every 5 km offering water and other essentials.

 A scenic route combining fitness and tourist sights